 Education includes a BS from University of Rhode Island (1972) and an MAE from Rhode Island School of Design (1989).
 In 1996 I studied "The Major Paintings of Winslow Homer", Syracuse University, under David Tatham.

 Painting instructors have been Betty Lou Schlemm, Rockport MA, John Loughlin, RI, and currently, Judy Taylor and Philip Frey.
-I taught high school art and watercolor workshops in RI and several painting workshops on Mount Desert Island.
+I taught high school art in RI and watercolor workshops in RI and on Mount Desert Island.
 I have juried into numerous art shows and won awards in sculpture, pen & ink, photography and watercolor plus have illustrated several booklets.